 41: Jeff Nicol | Men's Swimming

-Nicol was a five-year member of the Pronghorns swim team and was named Pronghorn Athlete of the Year in 2012.
-He was a four-time Canada West all-star and was also honoured as most valuable player of the Pronghorns swim team in 2009.
+Nicol was a five-year member of the Pronghorn swim team and was named Pronghorn Athlete of the Year in 2012.
+He was a four-time Canada West all-star and was also honoured as most valuable player of the Pronghorn swim team in 2009, 2010 and 2011.

 40: Lynette Taal (nee: Lilja) | Women's Basketball